Updates from DigitalNZ

 New OpenAPI specification on SwaggerHub

 This is the most comprehensive set of API docs we’ve ever had!
-It includes...
+It includes fields, tips, and tricks that never made it into the original...
 Read more

 Upload your own images to DigitalNZ